AtlasLinux/atlas/README.md

 # AtlasLinux

-AtlasLinux is a minimal, custom Linux distribution built entirely from scratch using the Linux kernel and glibc.
+AtlasLinux is a minimal, custom Linux distribution built entirely from scratch using the Linux kernel and few external librariesb.
 Its primary goal is to provide a completely self-contained, statically-linked environment for development and experimentation, without relying on external tools or scripting languages.

 ---

 ## Features

-- Minimal init system with TTY and console support
+- Basic init system with TTY and console support
 - Custom shell (`hermes`) and basic coreutils
-- Fully static executables to avoid runtime dependencies
 - Simple disk image creation and management
 - Networking support via manually configured interfaces
 - Supports multiple TTYs with independent shell sessions